Scienceseb/Input-Dropout-for-Spatially-Aligned-Modalities/README.md

 Easy example, showing how to use Input Dropout but not really improving performance:
 A simple example of how to use this code is as follows: take CIFAR-10, duplicate the dataset and make the copy black and white (BW).
 So now we have RGB and BW pairs.
 We just have to concatenate these pairs to obtain a 4-channel RGB-BW image.
+See the code for more details.